 - (i) by a Force Majeure Event;

-- (ii) by the client’s failure to perform its obligations as set out in the relevant licensing or pilot agreement;
+- (v) by the Client’s failure to perform its obligations as set out in this Agreement (including a Client Delay);

-- (iii) by a Support Issue that cannot be reproduced so as to be verified by Bluedot as an issue;
+- (vi) by a Support Issue that cannot be reproduced so as to be verified by Bluedot as an issue;

-- (iv) where the incident that is the subject of the Support Request is not attributable to Bluedot’s software or services, or is caused by the client’s systems, applications or environments; or
+- (vii) where the incident that is the subject of the Support Request is not attributable to Bluedot’s Software or Services, or is caused by the Client’s systems, applications or environments; or

-- (v) a wrongful act or omission of the its clients,
+- (viii) a wrongful act or omission of the Clients,

 - (each a “Service Level Exception”).

-- (a) In no event will the total aggregate amount of Service Level Credits payable for a particular billing cycle exceed the total amount of the applicable Fees for the relevant Service (the “Credit Cap”) charged in that billing cycle.
+- (a) In no event will the total aggregate amount of Service Level Credits payable for a particular billing cycle exceed 30% of the total amount of the applicable Fees for the relevant Software and Service (the “Credit Cap”) charged in that billing cycle.

-“Response Time” means, in relation to Support Requests submitted by the its clients, the time period (calculated from the point in time when Bluedot is notified of the Support Request) in which:
+“Response Time” means, in relation to Support Requests submitted by the Client, the time period (calculated from the point in time when Bluedot is notified of the Support Request) in which:

 - (a) the Severity Level for the Support Request will be logged, acknowledged by and agreed with Bluedot; and